A Day Without a Clock

 Collaborative, interdisciplinary public artwork & performance

-A solo exhibition of the same title is on view at the Beadel Gallery from June 7–August 2024.
-It will feature ceramic alternative timekeeping devices, ephemera from performances that visualize the shape of time, and artwork generated during a day of participatory events coauthored with diverse community partners.
+Also a solo exhibition of the same title was on view at the Everson’s Beadel Gallery from June 7–August 2024.
+It featured ceramic alternative timekeeping devices, ephemera from the performances that visualize the shape of time, and artwork generated during a day of participatory events coauthored with diverse community partners.